gabrielecola/BayesianApproach_CO2/Bayesian_Project.md

 Now, we use the loo package to calculate the elpd, that is estimated using cross-validation.

-$Procedure$: \
+$Procedure$:
 1. We compare the elpd_loo of the two models, and which one is higher, probably is the better model.
-In  this case is model_1 \
+In  this case is model_1
-2. After we see the elpd_diff, if there will be a positive difference score, means that the second model is favored , whereas a \ negative score would indicate a preference for the first model.
+2. After we see the elpd_diff, if there will be a positive difference score, means that the second model is favored , whereas a is negative score would indicate a preference for the first model.
 In this case , we prefer model_1 because has the difference is negative.

 Useful information